MMoronto/tododex/NOTES.md

 -i need a model
 -i need a controller
 -i should generate a resource

+Does it impact the DB?
+Does it impact my URLS?

 I want people to be able to create lists.
 Then they should be able to add items to those lists.
 They should be able to navigate  many lists & see each list's items.